Alan Devonshire

-Alan Ernest Devonshire (born 13 April 1956) is an English former professional footballer who is the current manager of Maidenhead United.
+Alan Ernest Devonshire (born 13 April 1956) is an English former professional footballer who is the manager of Maidenhead United.
 He was a wide midfielder who played for West Ham United, with whom he won the FA Cup in 1980, and Watford, where he finished his career in 1992.
 Devonshire won eight caps for England between 1980 and 1983.
-He subsequently became a manager with Maidenhead United, Hampton & Richmond Borough and Braintree Town.
+He subsequently became manager of Maidenhead United (two spells), Hampton & Richmond Borough and Braintree Town.

 Playing career

 Early career

-Born in Park Royal, then a part of Middlesex, Devonshire had been a schoolboy footballer but had been turned away by Crystal Palace at age 14 for being too small.
-He returned to Selhurst Park two years later and played a couple of youth team games but was again released by the club, this time by former West Ham player and Palace manager, Malcolm Allison.
-Devonshire started playing for non-league Southall and in doing so came to the attention of league clubs such as Reading, Southampton, and Brentford.
-By day he worked as a fork-lift truck driver at the Hoover Factory in Perivale, Middlesex.
-During this time he was spotted playing for Southall by West Ham United scouts, Eddie Baily and Charlie Faulkner who recommended him to West Ham manager, Ron Greenwood.
-Devonshire signed for West Ham United in 1976 for a fee of £5,000, a transfer which has led to him being referred to as "West Ham's best ever buy".
+Born in Park Royal, then a part of Middlesex, Crystal Palace rejected Devonshire at age 14 for being too small.
+He returned to Selhurst Park two years later, playing a couple of youth team games before again being released, this time by former West Ham player and Palace manager, Malcolm Allison.
+Devonshire started playing for non-league Southall and caught the attention of League clubs such as Reading, Southampton, and Brentford.
+By day, he worked as a forklift truck driver at the Hoover Factory in Perivale, Middlesex.
+During this period, two West Ham United scouts, Eddie Baily and Charlie Faulkner, spotted him playing for Southall and recommended him to Ron Greenwood.
+Devonshire signed for West Ham United in 1976 for a fee of £5,000; "West Ham's best ever buy", according to some.